-Applicants must provide requested information and plans to the local authority within the time specified.
-If the applicant fails to provide the requested information within the specified time, the application will be deemed to have been withdrawn.
+Once you contact us, we will let you know what information is needed.
+You must provide the requested information and plans to us within the time specified.
+If you fail to provide the requested information within the specified time, the application will be deemed to have been withdrawn.

-The local authority must send a copy of an application for a safety certificate to the chief police officer of the area, the fire and rescue authority if its is not that authority and the building authority if it is not that authority.
-Each of these bodies must be consulted about the terms and conditions to be included in a certificate.
+We will send a copy of the application for a safety certificate to the chief police officer of the area.
+We may also need to send the application to the fire and rescue authority and the building authority.
+They must be consulted about the terms and conditions to be included in a certificate.

-Tacit consent will not apply.
+Remember: Tacit consent will not apply.
 It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from the local authority within a reasonable period, please contact it.
-You can do this online if you applied through the UK Welcomes service.
+If you have not heard from the us within a reasonable period, please contact us.

 Failed application and other redress

 Please contact us in the first instance.
 Any applicant who is refused a safety certificate because they are not considered to be an eligible person can appeal to West Hampshire Magistrates' Court.

 An applicant who is refused a special safety certificate may also appeal to the magistrates' court against a refusal of an application based on grounds other than a decision that they are not an eligible person.

 Any person concerned in ensuring compliance with the terms and conditions of the safety certificate may appeal to the magistrates' court against any condition attached to, or the omission of anything from, a safety certificate, or against the refusal to amend or replace a safety certificate.